Union League Club: Membership

 The club has always promoted clean government and public-spiritedness.
 Many of its early members, notably cartoonist Thomas Nast, were instrumental in breaking "Boss" Tweed's corrupted political organization.
 (A future club president, Elihu Root, served as one of Tweed's defense counsels.)
 Manhattan District Attorney and club member Charles S. Whitman used the privacy afforded by the club to secretly interview witnesses during his investigation of the case that sent NYPD Lt.
 Charles Becker, a corrupt police officer, to the electric chair in 1915.
 Whitman had previously founded the Night Court and was elected New York Governor as a result of the trial.

 Fifteen U.S. presidents have been members of the club, and two, Theodore Roosevelt and Chester A. Arthur, were members prior to entering the White House.
 Two former presidents, Ulysses S. Grant and Herbert Hoover, were active members after leaving office.

 Theodore Roosevelt was blackballed when he first applied for membership in 1881, possibly because his mother, Martha Bulloch Roosevelt, was a well-known Confederate sympathizer.
 Following the sudden deaths of his wife and mother in 1884, however, he was offered membership and accepted.
 After running on the Bull Moose Party ticket in 1912, Roosevelt was persona non grata at the club for several years, being welcomed back after the United States entered World War I.

+Press reports from April 1893 indicated the club at that time refused membership to Jews.
+Theodore Seligman was blackballed by the membership despite the fact is father was a member of long standing.

 From its founding as a men's club, the members decided to admit women in the mid-1980s.
 Faith Whittlesey, President Reagan's Ambassador to Switzerland was the first female member (1986).
 Women now play prominent roles in the club's leadership including the Board of Governors, the Admissions Committee, the Public Affairs Committee, and the House Committee.
 In 2020, the club elected its first woman president, Mary Beth Sullivan.

 Among the Honorary Members were Sandra Day O'Connor, Henry Kissinger, Neil Armstrong, Margaret Thatcher, Antonin Scalia, Brent Scowcroft, Barbara Bush, and H. Norman Schwarzkopf.

 The club has a strong artistic tradition (see list of members below).
 Some artist-members in the 19th century contributed paintings to the club in lieu of dues, and these remain part of the club's collection.